Generational Leadership for Inclusion and Diversity in the Workplace

 The key to bridging these generational gaps is to attempt to understand where each person is coming from and find common ground on which to build relationships based on respect and trust.

-The 5 As How Managers Can Bridge the Intergenerational Conflict to Create an Inclusive Workplace
+The 5 As of How Managers Can Bridge the Intergenerational Conflict to Create an Inclusive Workplace

 The importance of generational leadership is unquestionable.
 Generational leaders must identify, address, and resolve generational differences in the work environment.